 Your student advisor, clinical supervisor, or mentor can help you organize your degree semester plans and help you keep abreast of the coursework needed at each level.

-Testing Process for Maryland
+Addiction Counselor Testing & Examination Process in Maryland

 Your first step in testing will always be to apply to test for the credential you're earning.
 Applications are done online at the Maryland Department of Health Board of Professional Counselors and Therapists website and they do offer a Pre-Application Credential Evaluation so you can be sure you've completed the required coursework.
 For the actual exam application you'll need: